 Couples Therapy Intensive Retreat for International Couples

-Relocation to a foreign country, and adjusting to a new way of life, and new technologies of human connection, can profoundly impact a couple’s relationship, have an effect on career and work, and influence other aspects of life such as health, finances, and overall happiness as well.
+Relocation to a foreign country, and adjusting to a new way of life, and new technologies of human connection, can profoundly impact a couple’s relationship, affect career and work, and influence other aspects of life such as health, finances, and overall happiness as well.

 What Language Will Our Children Speak?

 And you might be living in yet a third foreign country as well!
-Science-Based couples therapy is an incredibly effective model you can trust to weigh the import of your cultural and gender values that you think are most important, while working with a therapist with whom you both feel an ongoing abiding sense of ease and trust.
+Science-Based couples therapy is an incredibly useful model you can trust to weigh the import of your cultural and gender values that you think are most important, while working with a therapist with whom you both feel an ongoing abiding sense of ease and trust.

-It’s true.
 Even if you are what most people might reasonably culturally expect from you, you can end up feeling a bit squeezed by cultural constrictions.

 Distortion is a red flag, as it is common for Ambivalent identifiers to foist off the baggage of negative cultural stereotypes onto the opposite sex, or attractive other, of their own group.

 Examples of Ambivalent Identification:

-“I get along great with other Italian men, but I make it clear..don’t try to fix me up with your sister.
+“I get along great with other Italian men, but I make it clear…don’t try to fix me up with your sister.
 Italian women are too volatile and controlling.”

-What are the notions of beauty and goodness that we resonate with and why?
+What are the notions of beauty and goodness that we resonate with, and why?

 Benefits of a Couples Therapy Intensive Retreat

 What role did your desire to individuate from your family have in your International marriage?
 For example, a culturally sensitive couples therapist would be familiar with the work of rabbi-therapist Edwin Friedman.

-Almost all of the intermarried Jewish members of the couple were burdened with oppressive cultural expectations of being the “first born,” or were the most triangulated of all their siblings in their parent’s marriage….essentially a very reluctant and burdened go-between.
+Almost all of the intermarried Jewish members of the couple were burdened with oppressive cultural expectations of being the “first-born,” or were the most triangulated of all their siblings in their parent’s marriage….essentially a very reluctant and burdened go-between.